aredotna/arena-php/README.md

 include 'arena.php';
 ```

-and set a new instance:
+Then set a new instance:
 ```
 $arena = new Arena();
 ```